duartegroup/metallicious/docs/source/examples.rst

 Missing templates
 ------------

 Inevitably, one will encounter structures for which the library has no suitable template.
-For example, there is not template available for the structure shown below:
+For example, there is no template available for the structure shown below:

 .. image:: images/lewis.png
   :width: 400